 During a season most often associated with companionship and abundance, many well-intentioned individuals want to share with those who need a bit extra.
-But for some nonprofits, volunteer engagement wanes by spring, and filling shifts becomes increasingly challenging.
+But for many programs, volunteer engagement drops in the new year, and filling shifts seems trickier.

 So, how do you turn those once-a-year volunteers into long-term participants?

 We’ll explore how to reconnect with your volunteers and keep them coming back in these 6 steps:

 - Follow-Up in the New Year

 - Leverage Your Social Media Channels

 - Keep Retention at the Forefront Year Round

 Let’s jump right into these 6 helpful strategies!

 1. Follow-Up in the New Year

 Just because a volunteer only participates over the holidays doesn’t mean they’re not interested in your organization during the rest of the year.